RedHat-UX/red-hat-design-system/elements/rh-tabs/docs/20-guidelines.md

 {% example palette="light", alt="Image of box tabs showing detailed inset specs", src="../tabs-inset-box.png" %}

 {% example palette="light", alt="Image of vertical tabs showing detailed inset specs", src="../tabs-inset-vertical.png" %}

+Certain content layouts may require removing the inset.
+While this is not a default style, it is possible with custom CSS.

 ### Logos
 In certain edge cases, logos can be used instead of text labels.